SooryaGeorge7/Patient-Manager/README.md

 ![Main menu error](documentation/features/main-menu-error.png)

-If user doesnt choose an option from (a -b ), then user is displayed an error message before asking to choose again.
+If user doesn't choose an option from (a -b ), then user is displayed an error message before asking to choose again.

 * MENU OPTION A